Gentry: Two principal estates of the realm

 Historically in some cultures, members of an upper class often did not have to work for a living, as they were supported by earned or inherited investments (often real estate), although members of the upper class may have had less actual money than merchants.
 Upper-class status commonly derived from the social position of one's family and not from one's own achievements or wealth.
 Much of the population that comprised the upper class consisted of aristocrats, ruling families, titled people, and religious hierarchs.
 These people were usually born into their status, and historically, there was not much movement across class boundaries.
 This is to say that it was much harder for an individual to move up in class simply because of the structure of society.

 In many countries, the term upper class was intimately associated with hereditary land ownership and titles.
 Political power was often in the hands of the landowners in many pre-industrial societies (which was one of the causes of the French Revolution), despite there being no legal barriers to land ownership for other social classes.
 Power began to shift from upper-class landed families to the general population in the early modern age, leading to marital alliances between the two groups, providing the foundation for the modern upper classes in the West.
 Upper-class landowners in Europe were often also members of the titled nobility, though not necessarily: the prevalence of titles of nobility varied widely from country to country.
 Some upper classes were almost entirely untitled, for example, the Szlachta of the Polish-Lithuanian Commonwealth.

 Before the Age of Absolutism, institutions, such as the church, legislatures, or social elites, restrained monarchical power.
 Absolutism was characterized by the ending of feudal partitioning, consolidation of power with the monarch, rise of state, rise of professional standing armies, professional bureaucracies, the codification of state laws, and the rise of ideologies that justify the absolutist monarchy.
-Hence, Absolutism was made possible by new innovations and characterized as a phenomenon of Early Modern Europe, rather than that of the Middle Ages, where the clergy and nobility counterbalanced as a result of mutual rivalry.
+Hence, Absolutism was made possible by innovations and characterized as a phenomenon of Early Modern Europe, rather than that of the Middle Ages, where the clergy and nobility counterbalanced as a result of mutual rivalry.